geosentry/geocore/geocore-spatio/README.md

         "SQKM": <float>,
         "HA": <float>,
         "ACRE": <float>
+    },
+    "centroid": {
+        "longitude": <float>,
+        "latitude": <float>
     }
 }
 ```
 The *bounds* field contains a list of float values that represent the west, south, east and north bound extents of the reshaped geometry.
 The *areas* field contains a mapping of string units to the area of the reshaped geometry in that unit rounded to 3 decimal places.
+The *centroid* field contains a mapping of latitude and longitude string labels to their float values.

 ### /meta
 ### /cloud